sermon: Poor in Spirit

-Psalm 40:17 But I am poor and needy; yet the Lord thinks upon me: You are my help and my deliverer; make no tarrying, O my God.
+Psalm 40:17 But I am poor and needy; yet the Lord thinks upon me.
+You are my help and my deliverer; do not delay, O my God.

-Psalm 69:33 For the LORD hears the poor, and despises not His prisoners.
+Psalm 69:33 For the LORD hears the poor, and does not despise His prisoners.

 Do you want God to hear your prayers?
 Do you want your prayers to go up and not just disappear into a great void?
 Do you want your prayers to be answered?
 Of course you do!

-Psalm 72:12-13 For He shall deliver the needy when he cries; the poor also, and him that has no helper.
-He shall spare the poor and needy, and shall save the souls of the needy.
+Psalm 72:12-13 For He will deliver the needy when he cries, the poor also, and him who has no helper.
+He will spare the poor and needy, and will save the souls of the needy.

 Do you want to go to a place of safety, where God is going to spare His jewels, and hide them while all the trouble is going on?
 It will be awfully good to be poor of spirit when that time comes.

-Psalm 107:41 Yet sets He the poor on high from affliction, and makes him families like a flock.
+Psalm 107:41 Yet He sets the poor on high, far from affliction, and makes their families like a flock.

-Now there's a blessing for you.
+Now there is a blessing for you.
 He will lift the poor from his affliction, and make that person families like a flock.
 Big families gathered around a shepherd.
 Do you know the way it is today?
-Families are scattered all over creation, and we've all suffered that.
-For the poor, God says He'll bring the families together.
+Families are scattered all over creation, and we have all suffered that.
+For the poor, God says He will bring the families together.
 What a promise!

 This is a Feast of Tabernacles psalm:

-Psalm 113:7-8 He raises up the poor out of the dust, and lifts the needy out of the dunghill; that He may set him with princes, even with the princes of His people.
+Psalm 113:7-8 He raises the poor out of the dust, and lifts the needy out of the ash heap, that He may set him with princes—with the princes of His people.

 Usually princes are pretty rich.
-God isn't promising to make us rich, but He promises that He will lift us up so that we can have a good life, if we are poor in spirit.
+God is not promising to make us rich, but He promises that He will lift us up so that we can have a good life, if we are poor in spirit.

-Let's look at another one, and we'll stop here.
+Let us look at another one, and we will stop here.
 Actually, there are quite a number of them that I have not read.
-In fact, the gist of Psalm 40:17 alone appears four or five times in the Psalms in slightly different context.
-This one in Psalm 132 is especially interesting because the Psalmist is talking about Zion, a type of the church:
+In fact, the gist of Psalm 40:17 alone appears four or five times in the psalms in slightly different context.
+This one in Psalm 132 is especially interesting because the psalmist is talking about Zion, a type of the church:

-Psalm 132:13 For the LORD has chosen Zion; he has desired it for his habitation.
+Psalm 132:13 For the LORD has chosen Zion; He has desired it for His dwelling place.

 Is He living in us?
 He is.

-Psalm 132:14-15 This is My rest for ever; here will I dwell; for I have desired it.
-I will abundantly bless her provision: I will satisfy her poor with bread.
+Psalm 132:14-15 This is My resting place forever; here I will dwell; for I have desired it.
+I will abundantly bless her provision; I will satisfy her poor with bread.

-Psalm 132:16-17 I will also clothe her priests with salvation: and her saints shall shout aloud for joy.
-There will I make the horn of David to bud: I have ordained a lamp for My anointed.
+Psalm 132:16-17 I will also clothe her priests with salvation, and her saints shall shout aloud for joy.
+There will I make the horn of David grow; I will prepare a lamp for My Anointed.

 The Other Side of Poor in Spirit

-Let's look at a very obvious contrast to this, using the word "rich," and maybe it will help us to understand "poor in spirit" better.
-Let's go to the letter to the Laodiceans in Revelation 3:17:
+Let us look at a very obvious contrast to this, using the word "rich," and maybe it will help us to understand "poor in spirit" better.
+Let us go to the letter to the Laodiceans.

-Because you say, I am rich, and increased with goods, and have need of nothing. . . .
+Revelation 3:17 Because you say, I am rich, and increased with goods, and have need ofnothing . . .

-But the rich—those who say they are rich—they don't need God.
-They are already all right the way they are!
+But the rich—those who say they are rich—they do not need God.
+They are already alright the way they are!
 Whom are they worshipping?
 Laodiceanism, saying that "I am rich and increased with goods," is one of the most base idolatries in all of the Bible!
-These people are worshipping themselves.
-There is such self-righteousness there they don't need God!
+These people are worshippingthemselves.
+There is such self-righteousness there they do not need God!

 The book of Proverbs has a couple of supporting scriptures to show the same basic principle.

-Proverbs 28:11 The rich man is wise in his own conceit; but the poor that has understanding searches him out.
+Proverbs 28:11 The rich man is wise in his own eyes, but the poor who has understanding searches him out.

 He sees right through him spiritually.
 The rich man is wise in his own conceit.

-Proverbs 18:11 The rich man's wealth is his strong city, and as a high wall in his own conceit.
+Proverbs 18:11 The rich man's wealth is his strong city, and like a high wall in his own esteem.

-Incidentally, right in this context He alludes to another blessing, of being poor in spirit: Such a person doesn't have the worries that the rich do.
-In other words, he's not burdened, not yoked, to the wrong things.
+Incidentally, right in this context He alludes to another blessing of being poor in spirit: Such a person does not have the worries that the rich do.
+In other words, he is not burdened, not yoked, to the wrong things.
 The rich must always be seeking more security, more approbation in the eyes of others, and so there is a kind of restlessness for more.
 Do you think Bill Gates is satisfied with $38 or 39 billion?
 He will do all in his power to keep increasing that.
 What in the world can you do with $39 billion?
 Buy the world?
 Maybe.
-But, you see, the poor in spirit are taken care of by God, and therefore their security, safety and wealth is in Him.
+But, you see, the poor in spirit are taken care of by God, and therefore their security, safety, and wealth is in Him.